 Rabbet width refers to the inner edge of the frame that overlaps the edge of the mount.
 In the illustration, the frame stock is 2x the width of the rabbet.

 Lock print aspect ratio allows you to easily adjust the size of the print by changing either of the dimensions; it also applies when resizing the print with the mouse.

-The mat ratio, or the ratio of the top mat width to the sum of the top and bottom mat widths (0.5 when the print is vertically centered), is an alternative to optical centering.
-I tend to like a value of about 0.45.
-Custom top mat allows you to move the print up and down on the mount.
-Click the arrowheads beside the fields to increment the values, or click and drag the print with the mouse.
+The mat ratio, or the ratio of the top visible mat width to the sum of the top and bottom visible mat widths (0.5 when the print is vertically centered), is an alternative to optical centering.
+An optimal value is maybe 0.44 (at which the bottom mat to top mat ratio is the square root of the golden ratio, or the ratio of the sides of the Kepler triangle, fwiw).

 Note that scale influences the effect of the mount size.
 The golden ratio works best for prints viewed from a distance significantly larger than the image diagonal.
 Very large prints viewed close-up may need smaller area ratios and mat sizes.
 The reverse is true for tiny prints on hand-sized mounts.

 The inches to cm option is for those who prefer to use inches for the overall material dimensions (the upper panel), while at the same time measuring the mat widths and print position in centimeters (the lower panel).
 16ths+ is my way of reading 32nds (half a 16th above the indicated value).

-For more information, please visit russellcottrell.com/photo
+For more information, please visit russellcottrell.com.

-© 2017 by Russell Cottrell.
-Updated 12/11/2017.
+© 2022 by Russell Cottrell.
+Updated 11/17/2022.